bredelings/BAli-Phy/TODO/Unicode.md

 - Keep `Hs::Char` as `char32_t`.
 - Keep `Hs::String` as `std::string` containing UTF-8 bytes.
+- Add a narrow shared `util/utf8.{H,cc}` module for UTF-8 decoding, UTF-8
+  encoding, Unicode scalar validation, and code-point/byte offset conversion.
+  Do not let it grow into a general Unicode category or normalization library.
 - Use RE/flex Unicode tables for Unicode category checks unless a concrete need justifies ICU, libunistring, or another Unicode dependency.
-- Keep UTF-8 and category helpers private to `haskell/ids.cc` unless another concrete caller appears.
+- Keep Unicode category helpers private to `haskell/ids.cc` unless another concrete caller appears.
 - Treat `UnicodeSyntax` as separate from general Unicode identifiers and operators.